William Stobie: Adam Lambert

 On 8 November 1987, the IRA detonated a powerful bomb at the Enniskillen Remembrance Sunday ceremony killing eleven.
 There was no immediate direct reprisal, partially as a result of an appeal by Gordon Wilson, father of one of the victims.
-The exception to this was when Adam Lambert was mistakenly targeted and shot the following day at a building site in Highfield, Belfast.
-He was a 19-year-old Protestant student with no criminal record or paramilitary links but was assumed to have been a Catholic.
+The exception to this was when Adam Lambert was targeted and shot the following day at a building site in Highfield, Belfast.
+He was a 19-year-old Protestant student with no criminal record or paramilitary links but was mistakenly assumed to have been a Catholic.

 At the Stevens Enquiry ("Overview & Recommendations"), Stobie admitted supplying the guns for the attack and driving Stephen Harbinson in the getaway car.
 Both Stobie and Harbinson stated they were sickened by the mistake and for the first time Stobie realised that the UDA was unprofessional.
 Harbinson was also arrested, convicted, and sentenced to life imprisonment.
 Following his release under the Good Friday Agreement, he skipped bail on drug dealing charges in Northern Ireland.
 He was rearrested on the Costa del Sol on separate charges of drug trafficking, kidnapping, and arms possession.
 Once more he was given bail and disappeared.